ArnaudPoletto/cs-498-urban-light-movement-analysis/README.md

 #### Objectives

 - [x] Enhance visualization for GSAM model outcomes.
-- [ ] Develop a new graph with improved cloud segmentation from prior work.
+- [x] Develop a new graph with improved cloud segmentation from prior work.

 #### Progress

 Improvements in the GSAM model visualizations were achieved, particularly with the addition of the mean number of objects per frame in videos for each class (person, vegetation, vehicle).
+Using the previous models for cloud segmentation, a new graph was developed to better capture the cloud coverage in Dong's HDR videos.

 #### Challenges and Solutions

-No significant challenges were reported in this phase.
+During the course of this project, we employed three distinct methods for cloud segmentation.
+Firstly, we fine-tuned the DeepLabV3 model on a robust dataset tailored for segmentation tasks.
+Secondly, we implemented a supervised approach that leverages superpixels and a dedicated feature space to discern sky from clouds.
+Lastly, we utilized a graph-cut algorithm that processes High Dynamic Range (HDR) values extracted from Dong's HDR video footage.

+Each method presents unique benefits and challenges.
+The DeepLabV3 model excels in handling complex scenarios, such as images containing direct sunlight or clear skies devoid of clouds.
+For such demanding cases, its advanced feature extraction capabilities prove invaluable.
+Conversely, in situations where the cloud and sky present a stark contrast, resulting in a bimodal distribution of pixel values, the graph-cut algorithm is preferred.
+It offers enhanced precision, delivering more nuanced segmentation results for simpler images.

 _Note: This README is a template and will be updated as the project progresses._